Audiology Physician Quality Reporting System (PQRS) Frequently Asked Questions

 What is the Physician Quality Reporting System (PQRS)?

 The PQRS, formerly known as the Physician Quality Reporting Initiative (PQRI), is a voluntary program through the Centers for Medicare and Medicaid Services (CMS) designed to improve the quality of care to Medicare beneficiaries by tracking practice patterns.
+Over time, PQRS has transitioned to a penalty-based program.
+Payment reductions will be assessed on claims beginning 2015 based on participation beginning in 2013.

-Can an audiologist participate in PQRS?
+Should audiologists participate in PQRS?

 Yes.
 All audiologists enrolled as a Medicare participating or non-participating provider who are in private practice or group practice, and use their individual NPI on the claim form as the rendering provider should participate in PQRS.
 PQRS is for Medicare Part B only, but does not apply to Part B settings for hospitals and skilled nursing facilities.